jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 ---
 layout: post
-title:  "Comments on Code Line Numbers in Jekyll"
+title: 'Comments on Code Line Numbers in Jekyll'
 date: 2020-02-19 12:00:00 -0800
 ---

 When I write a blog post about my code, I want to write information that is detailed enough that beginners won't get lost.
 Because a single line or block of code can include many different operations, it can be difficult to present the whole function, the specific code you are talking about, and the explanation for what the code is doing all in a clearly visually connected way.
 So I decided to make it possible to float comment boxes next to specific lines of code.
 That way the explanation is clearly visually connected to the code that is being explained.
 This helps the reader keep the ideas connected, while saving vertical screen space.

 Here's a block of code with line numbers and a comment pointing to line 7: